|Alastair Kent OBE, Director

-Dr Mike Knapton is representative from the British Heart Foundation.
-He is the associate Medical Director for Prevention and Care at the BHF.
+Dr Mike Knapton is a representative from the British Heart Foundation.
+He is the associate Medical Director for Prevention, Survival and Support at the BHF.
 Mike is a general practitioner by training having qualified from Cambridge University in 1982.
-He continues to practice as a salaried GP in Cambridge on one day per week.
 He has recently joined the Board of Cambridge University Hospitals NHS Foundation Trust as a non-executive director.

 Rae, who lives in Scotland, is a representative from PID UK.
 She retired in 2012 following a rewarding and challenging career in the NHS working with those affected by mental health issues.
 She has been actively involved with the Charity sector for over 25 years and continues to participate with a variety of organisations.
 She is committed to the care and wellbeing of all people with Genetic disorders.
 She hopes her experience gained working in the NHS and other charitable organisations can be put to good use working with Genetic Alliance UK.

 John Mills represents Vasculitis UK.
 He spent 40 years as a practising dentist, retiring in 2006, but contracted vasculitis in 2001 aged 58.
 He now campaigns for greater awareness of all 18 rare vasculitis diseases, better recognition and diagnosis, improved treatment and more research.
 John believes that patients who are better informed and educated about their illness are better able to manage it.
 He works closely with medical professionals, being a patient representative on numerous panels eg: UK Vasculitis Study Group, British Society of Rheumatologists, European League Against Rheumatism and NHS Rheumatoid Specialist Commissioning Reference Group.

 Dr Marita Pohlschmidt